NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/extensibility/core-crypto.md

 * .ctor()

+> [!NOTE]
-Note: The IServiceProvider passed to the constructor may be null.
+> The IServiceProvider passed to the constructor may be null.

   ## IAuthenticatedEncryptorConfiguration